 If you truly feel that the compliment doesn’t solely belong to you, take the time to acknowledge any others who may also deserve the recognition or praise.
 Make sure all contributions are acknowledged.

-You may choose to say something like, “[Name teammates] also contributed on that piece of work — it was a true team effort!
+You may choose to say something like, “[Name teammates] also contributed to that piece of work — it was a true team effort!
 Thank you so much for taking the time to acknowledge our hard work.”

 Try naming the others involved and giving the person the opportunity of also thanking them directly.
 Alternatively, if they feel more comfortable this way, you can always say that you’ll pass it on and again thank them for taking the time to provide the feedback.